-- What is the backlink portfolio of my competitors pages?
+- What is the backlink portfolio of my competitor’s pages?
 Which sites are linking to them and what is the content of the linking page?

 - What are the anchor text(s) used to link to the source page?

-After analyzing these information, you will be able to come to a conclusion as to what needs to be done so that you can make your way up in the top of search result pages for your desired keyword.
+After analyzing this information, you will be able to come to a conclusion as to what needs to be done so that you can make your way up in the top of search result pages for your desired keyword.

 To wrap the article up, here is what you need to do step by step